Unable to Close Sprint Due to Incomplete Subtasks Error in Jira Data Center

 Open each issue listed in the pop-up, and scroll down to the Sub-Tasks panel

-If all the sub-tasks are in a completed status (Done/Closed/Resolved, etc...) as shown below, move on to the next diagnosis step
+If all the sub-tasks are in a completed status (Done/Closed/Resolved, etc), move on to the next diagnosis step

-If you see that the status the completed sub-task is in (Closed status in the example above) is listed under the Unmapped Statuses column, then Root Cause 2 is relevant and you can move on to the corresponding resolution section:
+If you see that the status the completed sub-task is in (Closed status, for example) is listed under the Unmapped Statuses column, then check the solution section for All the sub-tasks have been completed, but the board column configuration is missing a status

-If you see that the status the completed sub-task is in (Closed status in the example above) is completely missing from the page, then either Root Cause 3 or Root Cause 4 might be relevant, and move on to the next step
+If you see that the status of the completed sub-task (Closed status, for example) is completely missing from the page, then move on to the next step

 Go to the Board General configuration page Board > Configure > General

-Check the projects associated to the board in the Projects in board section
+Check the projects associated with the board: Projects in board

-For each of these project, check if the sub-task issue type is associated to its own workflow, as illustrated in the screenshot below:
+For each of these projects, check if the sub-task issue type is associated with its own workflow, as illustrated in the screenshot below:

 Still in the Board General configuration page Board > Configure > General